About the Author

 I went to school in Taradale – Bledisloe Primary, Taradale Intermediate then Taradale High School.

-Around the age of sixteen I became more aware of my mother’s heritage and learnt she had been raised by her grand-mother, Maud Perry who was Airini and George Donnelly’s daughter.
+Around the age of sixteen I became more aware of my mother’s heritage and learnt she had been raised by her grand-mother, Maud Perry who was Airini and George's daughter.

-I had never intended to write and publish Airini’s biography as this was the intention of my mother’s sister, Jacqueline Wilson.
-Her early demise meant this was not completed so I endeavoured to take on the project myself.
+I had never intended to write and publish Airini’s biography as this was the intention of my mother’s sister, Jacqui Wilson.
+Her early demise meant this was not completed so I endeavored to take on the project myself.
 It has been a labour of love and it has been a privilege to honour all the women in this line that have now all passed.

-I did not expect interest in Airini's life to continue but have received steady interest since selling out of books early this year so I am pleased to announce that I am in the process of printing more books and they should be here about mid May 2021.
-I have even managed to add a little more material after receiving information that a book was written in Spain in 1893 which includes an account from an officer of the Spanish Navy who travelled to Hawke's Bay and stayed with Airini and GP.
+I did not expect interest in Airini's life to continue so I have constantly updated the book as new material has come in and I have had more books reprinted.
+Last year I received the information that a book was written in Spain in 1893 which includes an account from an officer of the Spanish Navy who travelled to Hawke's Bay and stayed with Airini and GP.
 I found it a fascinating account and it even cleared up a few things that I had wondered about.
+Last year our four Poutokomanawa were returned to their turangawaewae, Waiohiki into the newly built whare, Hau Te Ana Nui so I have now included those photos and a tribute from the Waiohiki Marae Committee and myself.

-I have tried to keep the cost down but unfortunately printing costs have increased in the last few years so books are now $42.50 plus postage.
+I have tried to keep the cost of the books down but unfortunately printing costs have increased in the last few years so books are now $45 plus postage.

 This important and exciting new book title is now available